joostvdwsd/cf-custom-resource/README.md

 ## Using the package

 We use a ***wrapHandler*** function to wrap the actual handler.
-This wrapper handles all errors and response to communicate back to cloudformation.
-It also create a stong typed interface so all request parameters and response parameters are suggested by your code completion.
+This wrapper handles all errors and responses to communicate back to cloudformation.
+It also creates a stong typed interface so all request parameters and response parameters are suggested by your code completion.

 ### Minimal example